pts/pts-tinype/README.txt

 * SizeOfOptionalHeader must be >= 0x78.
 * SizeOfHeaders must be > 0.
 * Windows 95 needs at least 10 entries in IMAGE_DATA_DIRECTORY.
+* On Win32s, the PE header (ending with the last byte of the last section header) must fit in 0x800 (2048) bytes.

 __END__